Safe and Near-Optimal Control with Online Dynamics Learning: Introduction

-\looseness -1 Deploying agents in the real world is inherently challenging due to their \emph{a priori} unknown dynamics and the need for rigorous safety and optimality guarantees.
-Without an accurate model, the agent cannot predict the consequences of actions, and thus risks taking unsafe actions or failing to complete their tasks.
-Moreover, real-world deployments are non-episodic, where resetting back to the initial state is often not possible.
-In such cases, the agent must actively interact with the environment and learn the dynamics online from only a single trajectory while remaining safe throughout.
-Successfully addressing this challenge of sufficient learning for optimal behavior in a safe, online, and non-episodic manner is essential across a wide range of applications, especially in autonomous robotics~\cite{wong2018autonomous}, including car racing \cite{kabzan2020amz}, drones, and underwater vehicles~\cite{9062680}. \looseness -1 \mypar{Related work} Model-based reinforcement learning (RL) is a well-established framework to achieve close-to-optimal performance through optimistic or sampling-based exploration~\cite{chua2018deep,kakade2020information,curi2020efficient}.
-To ensure safety, constraints under expectation can be additionally enforced through Constrained Markov Decision Processes (CMDPs) \cite{altman2021constrained}; however, these approaches typically ensure safety only for the final learned policy, not throughout the learning process itself~\cite{achiam2017constrained,ding2020natural,as2022constrained,muller2024truly,gu2024review}.
-Safety during learning is often addressed through pessimistic exploration strategies inspired by the safe Bayesian optimization (BO) literature~\cite{safe-bo-sui15,wachi2020safe,turchetta2016safemdp,prajapat2022near}.
-These methods have been extended to optimize safe policies~\cite{berkenkamp2023bayesian,as2024actsafe}.
+\looseness -1 \mypar{Related work} Model-based reinforcement learning (RL) is a well-established framework to achieve close-to-optimal performance through optimistic or sampling-based exploration~\citep{chua2018deep,kakade2020information,curi2020efficient}.
+To ensure safety, constraints under expectation can be additionally enforced through Constrained Markov Decision Processes (CMDPs) \citep{altman2021constrained}; however, these approaches typically ensure safety only for the final learned policy, not throughout the learning process itself~\citep{achiam2017constrained,ding2020natural,as2022constrained,muller2024truly,gu2024review}.
+Safety during learning is often addressed through pessimistic exploration strategies inspired by the safe Bayesian optimization (BO) literature~\citep{safe-bo-sui15,wachi2020safe,turchetta2016safemdp,prajapat2022near}.
+These methods have been extended to optimize safe policies~\citep{berkenkamp2023bayesian,as2024actsafe}.
 However, they require resets during the learning process, which are often not feasible in real-world settings.
-Safe exploration {\em without} resets has been developed more recently, using techniques from model predictive control (MPC)~\cite{prajapat2025safe}.
-However, this method focuses only on learning uncertain constraints, and steering the system to informative states requires that the dynamics are sufficiently well-known.
-The problem of safely controlling an uncertain dynamical system without resets has also been studied in the control community, especially using (learning-based) MPC~\cite{hewing2020learning,brunke2021safe,koller_learning_based_2018,prajapat2025finite}.
-However, only a few works consider actively learning dynamics \cite{heirung2018model,lew2022safe,soloperto2023guaranteed}, and in general, these algorithms do not guarantee that the dynamics model is learned sufficiently accurately, let alone providing optimality guarantees.
+Safe exploration {\em without} resets has been developed more recently, using techniques from model predictive control (MPC)~\citep{prajapat2025safe}, i.e., online finite-horizon re-planning.
+However, this method is only applicable to learning uncertain constraints, and steering the system to informative states requires that the dynamics are known exactly.
+The problem of safely controlling an uncertain dynamical system without resets has also been studied in the control community, especially using (learning-based) MPC~\citep{hewing2020learning,brunke2021safe,koller_learning_based_2018}.
+However, only a few works consider actively learning dynamics \citep{heirung2018model,lew2022safe,soloperto2023guaranteed}.
+In general, these algorithms do not guarantee that the dynamics model is learned sufficiently accurately, let alone providing optimality guarantees.
 In contrast, our work {\em uniquely addresses safe guaranteed exploration without resets, ensuring close-to-optimal performance in finite-time}, see also~\cref{apxsec:extended_related_works} for a more detailed comparison to related work.
-To address the open problem of safe, non-episodic learning of unknown dynamics with sufficient exploration, we make the following key contributions: